Domestic black waste collection procedures

 It is the householder’s responsibility to keep the black bin in a clean condition after emptying.

 In order to keep the bin clean we advise residents to bag all household waste.
 In addition, waste such as ash, vacuum contents etc. MUST be bagged for the Health and Safety of our crews.

-We will only collect from black bins that we have provided.
+We will only collect from black bins that we have provided, unless we have requested that you use an old dustbin to protect your waste from wildlife.

 For residential waste only, we can issue one additional 240-litre bin or a smaller 120/140-litre wheelie bin to householders (this would be in place of the normal 240-litre wheelie bin).
 We will only allocate an additional bin where there are:

 - six or more permanent residents in the household, and all efforts are made to recycle/compost

-- five permanent adult residents in the household and children in full time nappies
+- five permanent adult residents in the household and children in nappies

 We may ask for evidence of household size and sufficient recycling before we make additional bins available.